Gaza truce mostly holds after heavy Israel strikes, Hamas rocket fire

 He said Israel would not accept a ceasefire "that would allow the continuation of terrorism by incendiary kites and balloons".

-"We are not prepared to accept any attacks against us and we will respond appropriately," he said.
+"We are not prepared to accept any attacks against us and we will respond appropriately."

 The army said the strikes targeted Hamas military facilities, including a battalion headquarters, training facilities and weapons storage areas.

-In Israel, air raid sirens on Saturday sent people rushing to shelters in areas surrounding the Gaza Strip as rockets and mortars were fired from the Palestinian enclave at nearby communities.
+In Israel, air raid sirens on Saturday sent people rushing to shelters in areas surrounding Gaza as rockets and mortars were fired from the Palestinian enclave at nearby communities.

 Israel said its air defences intercepted around 30 of the some 200 rockets and mortars fired.